AI-Hypercomputer/maxtext/README.md

 ```
 3. Change config values for `base_output_directory` and `dataset_path` in `configs/base.yml`. `vocab_relative_path` is relative to `base_output_directory` for loading the tokenizer.
 MaxText assumes these GCS buckets are created in the same project and that it has permissions to read and write from them.
 We also recommend reviewing the configurable options in `configs/base.yml`, for instance you may change the `steps` or `logging_period` by either modifying `configs/base.yml` or by passing in `steps` and `logging_period` as additional args to the `train.py` call.

+To run maxtext the TPUVMs must have permission to read the gcs bucket.
+These permissions are granted by service account roles, such as the `STORAGE ADMIN` role.

 ## Getting Started: Local Development

 Local development is the faster and most convenient way to run MaxText.
 However, it doesn't scale to multiple hosts.